mfkiwl/raisin64-docs/_build/html/_sources/cpu/isa/beq.rst.txt

 BEQ - Branch if Equal
 =====================

-Branches if the ``Rs`` register is equal to the ``Rd`` register by a signed displacement in the immediate field.
+If the ``Rs`` register is equal to the ``Rd`` register, the program branches by the signed immediate displacement.
 As instructions must be aligned to 16-bit boundaries, the immediate value is left shifted by 1 before the jump.

-.. tip:: An unconditional branch can be accomplished by using the zero register ``r0``.
+.. tip:: An unconditional branch can be accomplished by comparing ``r0`` with itself.

 Usage
 -----